visualitypl/docker-workshop/exercises.md

 #### **Extra task**

 Try also create some tags and push them to Docker Hub.

-Exercise 5
+## Exercise 5

+**Goal: **Run containers which are connected to each other.